-In addition to the shrine itself, the plans for the site include exhibits on the life and legacy of St. John Paul II, and an exhibit on the Catholic heritage of North America.
-The shrine and related exhibits are located at the site of the former John Paul II Cultural Center in Northeast Washington, D.C.
-“True to Pope John Paul II’s vision, and using the story of his life as an inspiration, the shrine will be an opportunity to evangelize and spread the Good News of the Gospel through a new evangelization,” said Supreme Knight Carl Anderson.
-“Because of his tireless evangelization efforts, an entire generation of Catholics has become known as the ‘John Paul II Generation,’ and certainly we are honored to continue to spread his profound and powerful message of hope for our country, our continent and our world.”
+“True to Pope John Paul II’s vision, and using the story of his life as inspiration, the shrine will be an opportunity to evangelize and spread the Good News of the Gospel through a new evangelization,” said Supreme Knight Carl A. Anderson.
+“Because of his tireless evangelization efforts, an entire generation of Catholics has become known as the ‘John Paul II Generation,’ and certainly we are honored to continue to spread his profound and powerful message of hope for our country, our continent, and our world.”

-“The American bishops are pleased to reflect the love of Catholics in America for John Paul II by designating this location a national shrine,” said Louisville Archbishop Joseph Kurtz, who signed the bishops’ decree as USCCB president.
+Designated a national shrine on March 19, 2014 by the United States Conference of Catholic Bishops, the shrine welcomes pilgrims from the United States, Mexico, Canada, and the world.
+“The American bishops are pleased to reflect the love of Catholics in America for John Paul II by designating this location a national shrine,” said Archbishop Joseph Kurtz in the bishops’ decree he signed as USCCB president.
 “This national shrine is truly America’s fitting tribute and remembrance of his legacy.”

 The Knights of Columbus and St. Pope John Paul II